 St Nicholas is an inclusive community, celebrating the ministry of both men and women, while worshipping firmly in the tradition of Catholic revival in the Church of England that began in the 19th century.
 We aim to combine “treasures old and treasures new” in our church life.

 We use the contemporary English services from Common Worship, except at Sunday Evening Prayer, when we use the 1662 Book of Common Prayer.

-Our Vicar, Fr Simon Brandes, and our Associate Vicar, Rev’d Eileen McGregor, and Curate Fr Alan Trigle preside at most Eucharistic services.
+Our Vicar, Fr Simon Brandes, Associate Vicar, Rev’d Eileen McGregor, and Curate Fr Alan Trigle preside at most Eucharistic services.
 Lay involvement in leading worship is very important to us and so members of the congregation read the lessons, lead intercessions, assist at the Communion and so on; Evening Prayer on Sunday is often lay led.
 Above all, our worship is a collective act of the whole body of Christ.

 If you would like to join other members of our community in worship at home you can download suggested daily readings here.
 Below is a description of our regular services.